 |MKTG 6230||Digital Marketing Processes and Virtual Value Networks||3|

 |MKTG 6980||Special Topics||3|

 |OSCM 6690||Supply Chain Resources Management||3|

 |OSCM 6780||ERP Systems Process Management||3|

 The program is capped by a required 6 credit hour Master's thesis.

 |OSCM 6960||Masters Thesis||1-6|

 2. Mastery of one area of applied business area.

-3. Gain experience in applying the tools and techniques of predictive and prescriptive analytics in the chosen area of applied business for improving business decision making.
+3. Produce new knowledge by applying the tools and techniques of predictive and prescriptive analytics in the solving a business problem as codified in a Master’s thesis.